One Ok Rock

-The band's name comes from "one o'clock", the time that the band used to practice their music on weekends.
-They chose to play at one o'clock in the morning because it was cheaper to use the rehearsal space during such hours.
-However, noticing that the Japanese language made no distinction between R's and L's, "O'CLOCK" transformed into "O'CROCK" or "O'KROCK", which later transformed into "OK ROCK".
-In addition, One Ok Rock can be expressed as "10969" (wan-ō-ku-ro-ku).
-The band uses both Japanese and English lyrics in their songs.

-One Ok Rock rose to international fame with their 2012 single "The Beginning" from their sixth album Jinsei×Boku=, which led them to concerts and music festivals outside Asia.
-Following the success, the band started to release their later albums in two versions (Japanese-English and full English) with 2 to 3 different tracks in each version.
-Their seventh studio album, 35xxxv, became their first album which charted on US Billboard.
-It peaked at No. 11 on Heatseekers Albums, No. 43 on Independent Albums, No. 23 on the Hard Rock Albums, and No. 1 on the World Albums Chart.
-The band's eighth album, Ambitions, debuted at No. 106 on the US Billboard 200 and international charts while incorporating more arena rock and pop-rock.
-In 2019, the band adopted a more electronic and pop sound on their ninth album Eye of the Storm.
-In 2022, they experimented with more rock-centered sound while still incorporating modern pop-rock for their new album, Luxury Disease.
+The band rose to international fame with their 2012 single "The Beginning" from their sixth album Jinsei×Boku=, which led them to concerts and music festivals outside of Asia.
+Following this success, One Ok Rock began releasing dual versions (Japanese-English and full English) of subsequent albums, with two to three different tracks on each version.
+Their seventh studio album, 35xxxv, became the band's first to enter Billboard music charts in the US, peaking at No. 11 on Heatseekers Albums, No. 43 on Independent Albums, No. 23 on Hard Rock Albums, and No. 1 on the World Albums chart.
+The band's eighth album, Ambitions, which incorporated more arena rock and pop-rock, debuted at No. 106 on the Billboard 200 and entered several international charts as well.
+The band adopted a more electronic and pop sound on their ninth album Eye of the Storm (2019).
+They experimented with a more rock-centered sound while still incorporating modern pop-rock for their 2022 album, Luxury Disease.

 One Ok Rock won Classic Rock Roll of Honour Awards for Eastern Breakthrough Male Band in 2016, and Rock Sound Awards for Best International Band in 2017 and Best Live Performance in 2018.
 The band was also nominated for two Alternative Press Music Awards – Best International Band in 2016 and Best Breakthrough Band in 2017.